bertel76/GettingAndCleaningData/README.md

-# Assume the data files are in the currenct working directory
+Assumption: The data files are located in the current working directory

 The run_analysis.R script does the following: